 Let's look at a simple and small version of the problem that Durbin and Mitchison addressed, that of mapping a higher dimensional parameter space to one of lower dimension.
-Suppose we have an NxN 2D feature space that we wish to map to a "1D cortex".
-Points in this 2D feature space can be represented by an index number, f{ij} assigned to the (i,j)th coordinate. f{ii} specifies the position in the 1D representation.
+Suppose we have an 2D feature space that we wish to map to a "1D cortex".
+Points in the NxN 2D feature space can be represented by indices (i,j) or with an appropriate mapping by an index number, f{ij} (that ranges from 1 to N^2) assigned to the (i,j)th coordinate.
+Then f{ij} specifies the position in the 1D representation.